Apply for a loan with your partner quickly and easily.

 You should be living at the same address and be in a relationship with your co-applicant.

-That you will both need to meet our eligibility criteria.
+You will both need to meet our eligibility criteria.

-In order to apply for a personal loan with NOW FINANCE applicants must fulfill the following criteria.
+In order to apply for a personal loan with NOW Finance applicants must fulfill the following criteria.

 - Be at least 18 years or older.

 - Be an Australian citizen or permanent resident.